willemgeest/BeerCooler/README.md

 ## Structure

 The repo consists of the following files:
-- streamlit_camera.py (a script that let you use your phone camera to detect and classify beers)
+- streamlit_camera.py (a script that let you use your phone camera as input for detecting and classifying beers)
 - streamlit_upload.py (same magic as above, but with an upload button to upload images from your pc)
 - beerchallenge_resnet50_7brands.pth (the beer brand classification model)
 - get_image.py (some functions to get the images from the camera)